simonecorsi/awesome/README.md

 *   [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!

-*   [bytecodealliance/wasmtime](https://github.com/bytecodealliance/wasmtime) - A fast and secure runtime for WebAssembly
+*   [bytecodealliance/wasmtime](https://github.com/bytecodealliance/wasmtime) - A lightweight WebAssembly runtime that is fast, secure, and standards-compliant

 *   [libreddit/libreddit](https://github.com/libreddit/libreddit) - Private front-end for Reddit